PeppeL-G/bagawork/docs/src/routes/(default)/motivation/+page.md

 		* Contain many examples, and these are also editable by the students, making it very easy to test how things work
 3. Making it easy to teach:
 	* The framework is small, so not much to teach (for a GUI framework)
-	* The code editor supports type hinting, so when showing something in the editor, one doesn't need to remember how to spell names 100% correct, and it also shows documentation, so one can quickly look up things one has forgotten
+	* The code editor supports type hinting, so when showing something in the editor, the teacher doesn't need to remember how to spell names 100% correct, and it also shows documentation, so one can quickly look up things one has forgotten
 4. Making it easy to get help:
 	* If a page contains an error, the other pages in the editor are still previewable, making it obvious which page the error is in, which makes debugging and fixing the code much easier for both students and teachers
 	* When students need help, they can easily share their code with others by copy-pasting links containing the code